 The Battle of Bubble and Squeak by Philippa Pearce

 When Sid’s mother discovers that he, Amy and Peggy have a pair of gerbils – Bubble and Squeak – she is not at all impressed and wants them gone.
 But Sid has other ideas and a war of words is on the horizon.
 Will Sid find a way to keep the new pets?
-A more challenging story that will present pupils with new words to read and look up, this is a high-quality text that lends itself to literacy teaching.
-In particular, the dialogue, description and characterisation are suitable for modelling, and there are lots of opportunities to develop pupils’ creative writing when using this children’s novel as part of a year 4 literacy unit.
+A more challenging story that will present students with new words to read and look up, this is a high-quality text that lends itself to literacy teaching.
+In particular, the dialogue, description and characterisation are suitable for modelling, and there are lots of opportunities to develop creative writing when using this children’s novel as part of a year 4 literacy unit.

 Animal | Adventure